 I’m so excited to share this post with you!
 Writing it already has me wanting to go back to Napa!
 I’ve been to Napa once before my most recent trip.
 You can check out my post recapping that Napa trip here!
 During my first trip to Napa, we visited mostly small, family run wineries.
 And that’s what we stuck to this go around too, except for one larger operation!
-There is so many to do in Napa Valley, if you are interested discovering more, you could check out somewhere like https://napavalleyballoons.com/things-to-do-in-napa.php and continue reading below!
+There is so much to do in Napa Valley, if you are interested in discovering more, you could check out somewhere like https://napavalleyballoons.com/things-to-do-in-napa.php and continue reading below!

 Michael and I were meeting Michael’s family for our trip to Napa, and since we decided to check out Lake Tahoe first, flying into Sacramento made the most sense for us.
 I talked all about our road trip in yesterday’s post!
 Check it out here.
 If you’re interested in visiting Lake Tahoe, be sure to check out Michael’s recap on our time there, along with his YouTube video!

 Although you can’t fly straight into Napa (on a commercial flight), there are plenty of large airports nearby, including San Francisco and Oakland along with Sacramento!
 We picked up a car at the Sacramento airport and had it for the long weekend.
 I’d recommend renting a car at whichever airport you decide to fly into.
 Although you likely won’t be driving much once you’re actually in Napa, it’s nice to have it for the ride to and from the airport.

 We stayed in downtown Napa at this Airbnb.
 It was perfect for our group of eight!
 The location was within walking distance of downtown Napa, which was nice for dinners after days spent at the wineries.
 We ate dinner in town both nights that we were visiting and easily walked home.